Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of a swinging chair outside the Evrbottle

 If you’ve been to other businesses in Carlsbad Village, then you might have already experienced a part of Evrgrounded (rebranded from Evrbottle).
-They’re an artistic welding shop that made some of the welded signage and furniture you see at State Street Commons and Jeune et Jolie.
+It’s an artistic welding shop that made some of the welded signage and furniture you’ll see at State Street Commons and Jeune et Jolie.

-To get to their storefront, walk down a hallway of Alice-in-Wonderland-esque butterflies and lush greenery, adjacent to the pottery studio.
-Spot Evrgrounded’s hobbit-looking door installation/patio, where they sometimes hold special events.
+To get to its storefront, walk down a hallway of Alice-in-Wonderland-esque butterflies and lush greenery, adjacent to the pottery studio.
+Spot Evrgrounded’s hobbit-looking door installation/patio, where it sometimes holds special events.

 The Skyline Farm Stand

-Feel like a local at the neighborhood farm stand.
+Feel like a local at the neighborhood farm stand offering inexpensive produce.

 View of a small store and the clear blue sky above it